Text Functions

 Description

 The RTRIM function returns the string1 with removed right symbols occurring in the string2.
-By default, the string2 is equal to a single space character.
-The function checks the string1 starting from the rightmost position.
-When it meets the first character not occurring in the string2, it returns the result.
+By default, string2 is equal to a single space.
+The function checks string1 starting from the rightmost position.
+When it meets the first character not occurring in string2, it returns the result.

 Example